 The Jungle Book

 A young boy must flee the jungle to escape a tiger that hates humans.

 Two dogs from different sides of the tracks find love.

 G Rated Movies on Disney Plus That Probably Shouldn’t Be Rated G

 The way movies, especially children’s movies, are rated has changed over the years.
 Many of the movies from the 90’s with G ratings would not receive that rating today.
 And for good reason!
 These movies are all fantastic movies, but they should be PG.
 Especially when movies like Moana and Frozen are PG!
 Those are WAY less scary and perilous than some of the movies listed below.

 Snow White and the Seven Dwarfs

-The classic tale of the princess that befriends seven dwarfs while fleeing her evil stepmother.
+The classic tale of the princess who befriends seven dwarfs while fleeing her evil stepmother.
 A movie with a parental figure trying to kill their child is definitely not for littles.

 Princess and the Frog

 This movie is phenomenal!
 And Tiana is an inspirational princess.
-However, Dr. Faciliar and his friends “on the other side” is frightening.
+However, Dr. Faciliar and his friends “on the other side” are frightening.